komsomolskinari/pacfw/README.md

 See `package.json` for build and test instruction

 ### Requirement

-- Windows (This project is Windows only, because of JScript)
+- Windows (This project is somehow Windows only, because of JScript)
 - Node.js (with NPM)
 - [JavaScriptShell]
 - Visual Studio (because of JScript debugging)
 - VSCode is suggested

 ### About test

-No existing test framework met my requirement(running on JScript engines, has typescript support), so I built one.
+No existing test framework met my requirement(running on JScript engines, has TypeScript support), so I built one.

 [JavaScriptShell]:https://archive.mozilla.org/pub/firefox/nightly/latest-mozilla-central/